Issak

 Issak (イサック, Isakku) is a Japanese manga series written by Shinji Makari and illustrated by Double-S. It was serialized in Kodansha's seinen manga magazine Monthly Afternoon from January 2017 to April 2025, with its chapters collected in 19 tankōbon volumes.

 Publication

 Written by Shinji Makari and illustrated by Double-S, Issak was serialized in Kodansha's seinen manga magazine Monthly Afternoon from January 25, 2017, to April 24, 2025.
 (Note: The series finished in the magazine's June 2025 issue, released on April 24 of that same year.)
 Kodansha collected its chapters in nineteen tankōbon volumes, released from July 21, 2017, to June 23, 2025.

 At San Diego Comic-Con 2023, Kodansha USA announced that they licensed the series for English digital publication.
+As of August 11, 2026, fourteen volumes have been released digitally.
 At San Diego Comic-Con 2024, Kodansha USA announced that they would begin releasing 2-in-1 print omnibus versions in Q2 2025.
+As of August 11, 2026, seven omnibus volumes have been released.